 The periphery of ‘human superiority’ has been breached, what we are living in now, is the Fourth Industrial Revolution which is symbolised by the dependence of man over Artificial Intelligence (AI).
 The Competition Act in India which is not a very old member of the legal fraternity is already affected by the challenges of the Fourth Industrial revolution.
 The major challenge being that of online pricing Algorithms.

-The term Algorithm has not been defined clearly; however a general understanding is that it is the application of reasoning by an AI for the purpose of finding a sequence or solution.
-One of the aims of competition is to ensure that sellers set a competitive and not collusive price, to protect consumer and economic welfare.
-However, the Competition Commissions across the Globe have been tackling this very problem of collusive pricing on account of AI based pricing Algorithms.
+The term Algorithm has not been defined clearly; however, a general understanding is that it is the application of reasoning by an AI for the purpose of finding a sequence or solution.
+One of the aims of the competition is to ensure that sellers set a competitive and not collusive price, to protect the consumer and economic welfare.
+However, the Competition Commissions across the Globe have been tackling this very problem of collusive pricing on account of AI-based pricing Algorithms.
 Recently, the European Commissioner for Competition, Margrethe Vestager, expressed concern over the ills of companies trying to hide behind the garb of computer programming when faced by collusion charges.
-Use of Algorithms is not new but, it is the increase in the use of pricing algorithms that has made it possible for competitors to collude their prices.
+Use of Algorithms is not new but, it is the increase in the use of pricing algorithms that have made it possible for competitors to collude their prices.

 Pricing Algorithms analyse and collate a pool of data to determine the price of a product or service, thus enabling the sellers to leave the pricing burden on algorithms.
 The new age development in this area is that of Learning Algorithms, i.e., those which have tendencies of learning by observation and thus may cause a non-human induced collusive behaviour.